 The John S. Knight Journalism Fellowships at Stanford University posted these tips written by one of its fellows, investigative journalist Djordje Padejski.
-The blog item was republished by INN with permission in 2015, and the advice is still current.
+The blog item was republished by INN with permission in 2015, and the advice is still current (with minor updates made to avoid broken links).

 15 tips on how to prepare a grant proposal for a journalism project